Exam Accommodation Guidelines

 Faculty Information on Exam Accommodations

 Faculty are encouraged to provide accommodations themselves.
 If accommodation needs cannot be met within the department, faculty may request that the DRC provide the accommodations.
 Students taking exams at the DRC do not receive additional assistance on exams outside of their approved accommodations.
 For instance, the student is not allowed to use notes, books, tapes or any supplementary materials unless specified by the professor to DRC staff.
 Tests in the care of DRC are kept confidential and handled by authorized personnel only.
 Every precaution is taken to maintain test security.
-Completed exams are sealed in an envelope for faculty to pick up or for DRC to return.
+Completed exams are scanned and emailed to the instructor or sealed in an envelope for faculty to pick up.

 Procedure for Accommodating Exams

 - The student will present the faculty with a letter from the DRC stating the student’s approved accommodations.
 The faculty and student must speak to determine how these accommodation needs will be met.

 - If the DRC is needed to administer the exam: